Anne's and my great-grand-father Anthony (Jacques) Cheeper/Clarke was born to:

 The name Jacques clearly derives from the mother of Anthony senior, 1763-1844.
 It sometimes appears without the 'c', and once, later, as 'Jakes'.
 Literacy wasn't necessarily a strong-point in the family until the generation that grew up post-WWI.

-The name Anthony began with Edward's son Anthony in 1758, and has occurred continuously across 8 generations and 250 years, from 1758 until at least 2009, when, for the first time, 4 of the line are alive at the same time:
+The name Anthony began with Edward's son Anthony in 1758, and has occurred continuously across 8 generations and 250 years, from 1758 until the present.
+There have frequently been 3 alive at the same time.
+For 18 months in 2009-10, there were 4:

 On the other hand, of the 4 children who Anthony Jacques jnr passed his name on to: